 There are two broad models of care currently practiced: the medical model of care and the midwifery model of care.
 These models shape how providers are educated and how they practice, as well as the populations best served by each.
-Consider interviewing different types of providers to get a sense of different approaches to care--and there are very different approaches!
+Consider interviewing different types of providers to get a sense of different approaches.

 This one's for my doula clients.
-Thoroughly research the options available in your area, and familiarize yourself with the differences between the medical and midwifery models of care.
+Thoroughly research the options available in your area.
 If you are planning an unmedicated, low-risk birth, then identify a provider or group practice that demonstrates a commitment to supporting you.
 Don't be afraid to switch providers--they work for you, you don't work for them.

 You can learn a lot about a practice by looking at their cesarean rates and VBAC rates and comparing them to other practices.
 Lower is better!
 You can also learn about providers by asking local doulas, childbirth educators, prenatal yoga teachers, etc.

 If you're interested in genetic screening, ask about Non-Invasive Prenatal Testing (NIPT).
 NIPT is a recently developed test that pulls fetal cells from maternal blood from a simple blood draw.
 The test, actually a screen, tells you the likelihood that that your baby has a given disorder (such as Trisomy 13, 18, or 21).
 It can also tell you the sex of your baby--with 100% accuracy--by 10 weeks of pregnancy.
 NIPT has vastly reduced the need for riskier forms of testing, including amniocentesis.

 The amount of ultrasound (U/S) offered to you will depend on the practice that you're working with.